Awale-Abdi/Text-Mining-Vader-LDA-Pipeline/README.md

 <h1 align="center">COVID-19 Twitter Sentiment & Topic Modeling: NLP-Driven Social Media Campaign Analysis</h1>

 ## 📊 Overview
-This solo project uses Natural Language Processing (NLP) and machine learning techniques to extract actionable insights from a COVID-19 Twitter dataset.
-Though originally a group assignment in a **Social Media Analytics** course, I independently completed all Python coding, text preprocessing, sentiment scoring, and topic modeling tasks.
-The final deliverables include a strategic analysis of public sentiment and engagement trends, visualized in Python and structured for real-world application in digital marketing and public health communication.
+This solo-developed NLP and machine learning project transforms raw Twitter data into actionable business intelligence.
+Originally part of a graduate-level **Social Media Analytics** course, I independently built the entire data pipeline—handling data cleaning, sentiment analysis, topic modeling, and visualization—then walked my MBA teammates through the project’s structure and insights.
+This allowed them to focus on creating our PowerPoint and final presentation video, where they demonstrated a solid grasp of the technical concepts and contributed insights.

-The dataset analyzed contains over 226,000 COVID-related tweets scraped during the pandemic.
-I applied advanced **text mining** and **NLP workflows** to generate insights that can improve future public service messaging on social platforms like Twitter (X), Facebook, and Instagram.
+By clearly communicating complex methods and findings, I enabled the team to confidently deliver a polished final presentation and recorded video submission.

 ## 📌 Key Business Questions Answered
 - **What was the public sentiment during the early COVID-19 pandemic?**